 Kyoto Tea Country

-The main hall and the front gate are designated as cultural assets of Kyoto Prefecture.
-In addition, the temple has a total of 9 designated cultural assets of Yawata City, such as its seated statue of Amida Buddha (Amida Nyorai) with jewel crown and the seated statue of the Yawata Buddhist monk (Reservations are required for visits of the interior of the main hall).
+The temple’s main hall and main gate are designated as Cultural Properties of Kyoto Prefecture.
+In addition, the temple has 9 Cultural Properties of Yawata City, such as a statue of the deity Hachiman, large statues of Buddhist Wisdom Kings Fudo Myo-o (Acala) and Aizen Myo-o (Rāgarāja), and a statue with a jeweled crown Amida Nyorai (Amida Buddha).
+(Reservations are required to view the interior of the main hall.)

 Tel